 #16.
 68% agreed that leaders empowered them, but after accounting for cognitive bias, the neuroscience analysis revealed that only 17% felt empowered.
 (Source: JCURV)

-#17 74% organizations undergoing an Agile Transformation do not believe that their organization supports agile culture.
+#17 74% of organizations undergoing an Agile Transformation do not believe that their organization supports Agile culture.
 (Source: KPMG)

 Agile Trends and Predictions

 Agile has undoubtedly gained popularity over the years, but how quickly has it grown?
 It’s also crucial to analyze where this methodology will go in the upcoming years.
 Our research reveals that: